 Add the chicken broth to the dutch oven.
 Scrape any browned bits from the bottom of the pan.
 Bring to a gentle boil, then simmer for about 2-3 minutes, until it gets thicker and the volume is reduced by at least 1/4.

 Remove from heat.
 Add the cream cheese.
 Stir in the cream cheese until it melts into the sauce.

 Return the pork chops to the dutch oven and spoon the sauce and onions over them.
 Cover with the lid and bake for 20-25 minutes, until cooked through.
 (Time will vary depending on the thickness of your pork chops - use a thermometer to check and cook to 145 degrees F (63 degrees C).)

 *Nutrition info is for large, 8-ounce pork chops.
 Depending on what you're serving them with, it may make sense to cut the serving size in half to 4 ounces instead.

 Video Showing How To Make Smothered Pork Chops:

-Don't miss the VIDEO above - it's the easiest way to learn how to make Smothered Pork Chops!
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
+It's the easiest way to learn how to make Smothered Pork Chops!